 A business should adhere to the Public Relations Society of America, PRSA, Code of Ethics.
 Aligning yourself with these ethics shows that you are taking the right approach within PR.

 Among the core values are advocacy, honesty, fairness, and independence.
 The free flow of information underpins all these values.
 This encourages the free flow of accurate and truthful information.
 This includes highlighting specific conflicts of interest when necessary.
-An ethical approach must start at the top.
+An ethical approach to reputation management must start at the top.
 Managers within a company must understand the basic tenets of business and PR ethics.

 Keeping up to date with changes in the industry is essential.
 By maintaining an Accreditation in Public Relations, you show you want to do things the right way.
 A significant part of the exam revolves around ethics and legal issues.
 So putting your staff through this is a dedication to the pursuit of conducting business ethically.
 Continuous learning is also another core principle of the PRSA.
 It helps showcase your organization’s approach and build expertise in the area.

 A consumer-driven world has made it more important than ever for companies to operate in an ethically sound way.
 Without ethics, the reputation of an organization is at stake.
 The speed at which backlashes can negatively affect a corporation has increased.

 So, applying PR ethical theory into working practices is the duty of anyone operating in the industry.
 By being open, honest, and accountable, in other words, focused on reputation management, companies can allow their brands to flourish.
 Resulting in a bigger bottom line and happy stakeholders.

 If you’re curious to learn more about public relations or want to speak to a SYNC consultant about starting your brand’s PR journey, contact us at firstname.lastname@example.org

 This article has been updated on 29 September 2020